 Here is an article written by Labor Solutions on the results of the projects, including a webinar we conducted with Elena Fanjul-Debnam, CEO of Labor Solutions.

 In addition to the quantitative findings from our experiment, we also interacted with Human Resource managers in the two factories to understand their experience of implementing and using WOVO.
 We found that low literacy is a barrier to using an SMS service, and that workers sometimes prefer to talk face to face with or call factory managers.
 Further, the existing responsibilities of specific floor managers need to be leveraged to troubleshoot and increase the speed of this communication process.
 We also heard that usage of WOVO increased once workers started trusting the service.
-In fact, managers felt that this tool brought workers closer to the management.
-They underscored the need for an incentive system to encourage managers to execute a tool properly.
-They all endorsed the need for such tools in all factories.
-However, external tools present a huge cost barrier due to high subscription fees.
-Thus while there is buy-in from management to implement such a tool, for companies like Shahi that run over 60 factories, having their own tool that leverages the local ecosystem makes more business sense.
-This is where we stepped in to develop a tool from the ground up which you can read more about here.
+In fact, managers felt that this tool brought workers closer to the management and they all endorsed the need for such tools in all factories.